fastrgv/Asud/README.md

-## Introduction
+## Brief Description

 ASUD is a sudoku assistant tool designed to help with manually solving Sudoku puzzles.
-It handles routine tasks so you can focus on more advanced puzzle solving strategies.
+It handles the tedious tasks so you can focus on fun.

-For example, some routine, but tedious tasks are:
+For example, some routine but visually intensive bookeeping tasks are:

 * noticing single occurrences of a digit within a house
 * removing a singleton digit from all other cells in a house
 * finding hidden pairs, triples & quads, etc.

+### Details

 In each of the 81 cells, all candidate digits can be shown.
 The working goal is to facilitate the removal of as many candidate digits as possible.